drugdata/tutorial_rdock_implementation/README.rst

 An implementation of rDock for CELPP using Chimera DockPrep for protein prep and RDKit for 3D ligand conformer generation.

+Creation of this package was documented in the CELPPade video tutorial: https://www.youtube.com/watch?v=btf77rNU1PY

+More information on CELPPade is available at the project homepage: https://github.com/drugdata/D3R/wiki/CELPPade

 Usage
 -----